pingcap/blog/2017-07-24-tidbbestpractice.md

 `SET @@session.tidb_skip_constraint_check=1;`

-In order to improve the write performance, you can tune TiKV’s parameters as stated in [this document](https://pingcap.com/docs/op-guide/tune-tikv/).
+In order to improve the write performance, you can tune TiKV's parameters as stated in [this document](https://pingcap.com/docs/op-guide/tune-tikv/).

 Please pay extra attention to this parameter: